 VLC Media Player is a free and open-source cross-platform media player and streaming server for a variety of audio and video formats.
 It runs on all platforms such as Windows, Linux, Macintosh, Android, iOS.
 Great player for formats used in podcasts.

-Microsoft Office Converters and Viewers (Access, Word, Excel, Outlook, and so on, including for Macintosh users--Search for specific Converters and Viewers in Downloads).
+Microsoft Converters and Viewers.
 Converters allow you to open files created by people using different versions of your Office programs.
 Viewers provide a means for people who don't have Office programs to see your work.
 You can provide them with the appropriate viewer along with your Office files.

 Cortona 3D Viewers are plug-ins that will enable you to view and interact with 3D virtual reality models on the Web.